RZID/arkademy-Week3-htmlcss.github.io/readme.md

 ---

-Using: VueJS v2.6.12, Bootstrap 4.5, (HTML CSS JS), jQuery, SweetAlert2, Lineicons and other assets like image and other assets that are components in this project.
+Using: VueJS v2.6.12, Bootstrap 4.5, (HTML CSS JS), jQuery, SweetAlert2, Lineicons and other assets like image that are components in this project.

 ---